-Our tour will start at the Spinoza Monument and pass by:
+Our tour will start at the Spinoza Monument and visit:

 We will arrive at the Portuguese Synagogue two hours and 15 minutes after the beginning of the tour.
-The tour will be completely over before 1 p.m.
+The tour will be completely over within two and a half hours.

 All your questions and comments are welcome and will serve to make the tour come alive for everybody.
 Since we are in Amsterdam, we will try to make even this tour about WWII as gezellig (friendly and convivial) as possible.

 It is a good idea to have WhatsApp on the mobile number you gave to Guruwalk while in Europe in order to communicate easily.
 Downloading the Guruwalk app will also make sure you receive terrific tips about Amsterdam after the tour and ensure that you don't miss any messages.

 Note: This tour does not go to the Anne Frank House, which is a 25-minute walk from the end of our tour.

-The Van Gogh Museum is usually sold out for at least a week.
-Reserve early.
+The Van Gogh Museum and Rijksmuseum are usually sold out for at least a week.
+Reserve early for many museums.

-If you will visit at least three Dutch museums (including the Anne Frank House and the Portuguese Synagogue), it can be a good idea to buy a Museum Card for 65 euros, good at 400 museums for one year.
+If you will visit at least three Dutch museums (including the Anne Frank House and the Portuguese Synagogue), it can be a good idea to buy a Museum Card for 65 euros, good at 450 museums for one year.
 You can buy a temporary pass at the first museum you visit, use that pass five times, and receive a permanent pass within five days or less.
-If ordering tickets for the Anne Frank House, check that you have a Museum Card and don't pay anything online.
-Then buy the card there or at the first museum you visit. https://www.museum.nl/en/museumpass
+If ordering tickets for the Anne Frank House or other museum, check that you have a Museum Card and don't pay anything online.
+Then buy the card at the first museum you visit. https://www.museum.nl/en/museumpass

 I look forward to seeing you soon, Jon